kyto64/ContriBuddy/CONTRIBUTING.md

-# Contributing to ContriBuddy
+# Contributing to Kontri

-Thank you for your interest in contributing to ContriBuddy!
+Thank you for your interest in contributing to Kontri!
 We welcome contributions from everyone.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/kyto64/ContriBuddy.git`
+2. Clone your fork: `git clone https://github.com/kyto64/Kontri.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test your changes